Forensic dentistry: Radiograph comparison

-Post-mortem radiographs can be taken at the scene or in a laboratory, the antemortem records are collected from dentists existing files and are used for comparison with the radiographs taken from the deceased unknown individual.
+Post-mortem radiographs can be taken at the scene or in a laboratory, the antemortem records are collected from dentists’ existing files and are used for comparison with the radiographs taken from the deceased unknown individual.

 It is important that dentists keep all radiographs stored properly since the original dental records will be used during this comparison.

 The antemortem and post-mortem radiographs will both be analyzed and transcribed onto Victim Identification forms and loaded into a computer database in order to compare many different antemortem records to the post-mortem in order to obtain a match.

 Radiograph comparison is often a method used in mass fatalities for example natural disasters but It can be used in any case.

-DNA Extraction
+DNA extraction

 Teeth contain a great source of DNA since they are very chemically and physically resistant to extreme conditions.
 This method is especially useful in cases where other DNA sources are not accessible, for example in burned victims.
 Teeth can be used to create a DNA profile in order to identify unknown deceased individuals.
 Dentin and enamel provide a resistant and protective surface that houses the dental pulp which is located under the enamel and dentin layers in the center of the tooth, which contains the nerves and blood supply as well.
 Within the pulp is where genomic and mitochondrial DNA can be extracted.
 The teeth should not be completely destroyed using DNA analysis alone, it should be compared with other techniques as well before damaging techniques are used.

+Smile photographs comparison

+In cases where the body is in an advanced stage of decomposition, such as in cases of skeletal remains and charring, and considering the difficulties or impossibility of using fingerprint analysis and the high cost of DNA testing, forensic dentistry can play an important role in identification.

+The most common means used for ante-mortem comparison are X-rays, dental models, and dental records.
+However, there are cases where the presumed victim never visited a dentist or the family cannot obtain the aforementioned sources, complicating the odontolegal identification of the victim.
+Another source of comparison can be photographs of the presumed victim's smile (ante-mortem) compared to photographs of the deceased person's smile (post-mortem), which can highlight the dental characteristics present and, if consistent, confirm the victim's identification.

+However, it is important to pay attention to details that are important in the process, such as the techniques that will be used for the comparison.
+Two main techniques are generally employed (both of which require the forensic dentist to take photographs of the deceased person's smile, which can then be compared to the ante-mortem photographs):